 The lakes and freshwater streams of Tasmania are famous for their brown, brook and rainbow trout (best from February to March).
 But there is plenty to see and do for those who don’t fish, from visiting the island’s whisky distilleries to enjoying the beautiful landscape of the Central Plateau.

 Day 1: At home in a century-old homestead

 Drive a leisurely 40 minutes from the airport in Launceston or the ferry terminal at Devonport, via the village of Deloraine, to the luscious Meander Valley, where Driftwater operate their acclaimed fly fishing operation from a fully-renovated, century-old homestead surrounded by magnificent gardens.
-(Deloraine and the nearby Driftwater establishment are also located well under three hour’s drive from Hobart.)
+(Deloraine and the nearby Driftwater establishment are also located well under a three-hour drive from Hobart.)

 Time to wet a line!
 Your Driftwater fly fishing itinerary will be tailored specifically to suit your personal desires, level of expertise and the prevailing weather and water conditions.
 You may find yourself casting tiny dry flies to delicately rising trout from one of Driftwater’s hand-crafted timber drift boats, walking an empty lake margin looking for tell-tale fin tips breaking the glassy surface, or wading a wild, back country stream where speckled trout jump freely in pursuit of hatching insects.

 Come evening, you can relive your experiences over a memorable meal at the shared table.
 Enjoy award-winning Tasmanian wine served alongside two courses of locally sourced produce.

 Day 2: So many fish, so little time